gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ### Linting
 Python is not a compiled language, which means there is no way of knowing whether your code will execute successfully unless you attempt to execute it and the interpreter[0] finds a problem which halts the execution of your code.
 This means that it's extremely important to use a linter which is a tool that will help finding bugs and style problems in your code.
 It's important to note that it's not perfect due to Python's dynamic nature, however false warnings should be fairly infrequent.

+In the following example, Pylint[1] will let us know that our script has some issues such as lines being too long, have missing whitespaces, and unreachable code.

 ```sh
 $ pylint my_script.py